Course Setting Bomb Sight: Course Setting Bomb Sight

 When an aircraft flies in the presence of wind, its flight path over the ground is a function of the aircraft's airspeed, heading, and the speed and direction of the wind.
 These are combined using basic vector addition to return the course made good or track.
 These calculations are a basic part of air navigation and dead reckoning, taught to all aviators.
-Wimperis was more than familiar with this topic, and would later write a well-known book on the topic.
+Wimperis was an expert on the topic, and would later write a well-known book about it.

 To aid in the necessary calculations, it was common to use a simple mechanical calculator that combined a slide-rule like calculator on one side with a vector calculator on the other.
 The best-known modern example is the E6B, which remains a basic part of every pilot and navigator's toolkit.
 Using the vector calculator and basic measurements, one can easily calculate the winds aloft and then the course made good.
 These calculations are identical to those needed to properly account for the effects of winds on the bombing approach.
-The problem was that these calculations were complex, time consuming and error prone.
+The problem was that these calculations were complex, time-consuming and error prone.

 Wimperis decided to attack the calculation problem by incorporating a similar vector calculator directly into the bombsight, combining it with a drift measure similar to the one from the earlier Drift Sight.
 Like the Drift sight, simply taking a measure of the wind using the sight itself provided all of the unknown variables needed to completely calculate the bombing approach.
-Unlike the Drift Sight, the new design not only calculated the effect on the distance the bombs travelled, but also indicated the proper direction to fly to approach the target so the aircraft reached it with no residual sideways motion – thereby cancelling any drift no matter the approach direction.
+Unlike the Drift Sight, the new design not only calculated the effect on the distance the bombs travelled, but also indicated the proper direction to fly to approach the target so the aircraft reached it with no residual sideways motion – thereby cancelling any drift no matter the direction of approach.

 His new Course Setting Bomb Sight featured a large compass at the rear that could be used for making general calculations of wind speed or solving navigational problems.
 In most cases these could be ignored; the bomb aimer dialled in the wind direction on the compass, then wind speed, airspeed and altitude on different knobs.
 Through internal mechanisms, these adjustments carried out all of the calculations needed to set the approach and range angle.
 Through these calculations the CSBS allowed bombing from any direction, freeing the aircraft from the wind line for the first time.